 This award was previously named the Macmillan-SABR Baseball Research Award (1987-2000).
 It is presented each year at the SABR Convention to three individuals, groups or groups of individuals whose research projects have greatly expanded our knowledge of baseball.
 In 1995, the focus of the award was changed to articles about baseball history and biography.
 A $200 cash award accompanies the honor.

-The selection committee consists of: Len Levin (chair), Phil Bergen, Jan Finkel, Chuck Hilty and Bill Humber.
+The selection committee consists of: Len Levin (chair), Phil Bergen, Warren Corbett, Chuck Hilty and Bill Humber.

 Please note: No research project will be considered for more than one SABR Research Award.

 To submit a nomination for the 2016 awards, for works published in 2015, please send back this downloadable nominating form plus a copy of the work in question to the selection committee chair by February 15, 2016:

 Mail: Len Levin, 282 Doyle Ave., Providence, RI 02906-3355

 Please note: Only ONE entry per nomination will be considered (do not submit multiple nominations).
 The awards will be presented at the SABR 46 convention in 2016.